-Stefanie is dedicated to publishing news that educates and motivates readers to become engaged in their community, adopt sustainable practices and support strong environmental policy to protect human health and the environment.
+Stefanie Spear is founder and CEO of EcoWatch.
+She has been publishing environmental news for more than 25 years.
+Stefanie is dedicated to educating and motivating readers to become engaged in their community, adopt sustainable practices and support strong environmental policy to protect human health and the environment.

 Lorraine is a freelance writer for EcoWatch.
 Her journalism career began in New York City, where she received a M.A. from NYU’s Arthur L. Carter Journalism Institute, and where she worked at several entertainment and lifestyle publications, including the New York Post’s Page Six.

 She found a love for environmental journalism after wandering into an ecological conference in Minneapolis in 2013.
 She’s since been published on a whole range of green topics for NationSwell.com, from sustainable fashion to photovoltaic panels.

 A native Angeleno, Lorraine is a perpetual transplant who has lived in Japan, England and now in South Carolina, where she once preached against Solo Cups at a tailgate (and thinks that’s why no one’s invited her to another ever since).
 She tweets @LorraineLChow.

 Originally from Washington, DC, she attends the University of Missouri with plans to earn a bachelor’s degree in journalism as well as environmental science.